Jirón Quilca: History

 During the economic crisis of the 1980s, both Quilca and Camaná streets became known for their book stores, which sold second-hand books and music cassettes at an affordable price.
 The leasing contract between these stores and the Archdiocese of Lima, effective since 1997, expired in 2016.
 A known place is the Bar Queirolo, a restaurant in the street's corner with Camaná.

+On the second block, another well-known and popular bar is Don Lucho.
+In July 2026, a commemorative plaque was placed in recognition of Jirón Quilca as part of the Qhapaq Ñan.

 In the early morning of October 27, 2018, the Giacoletti Building, located on the street's first block, was damaged by a fire that lasted three hours.
 The building has remained empty since, still in a dilapidated state and without final demolition or reconstruction due to bureaucratic obstacles and financing problems.
 Currently, only the outer part of the building remains, although plans to rebuild it have been proposed.